bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 ## Query {#query}

 A query is sent via unicast to request specific info from a friend.
-The raw DNS query records are generated the same way as a non-private Bonjour query (e.g. PTR, SRV, TXT, etc.).
-Once this data is generated (MSG1), it's encrypted with the symmetric session key (SSK1 for the original prober or SSK2 for the original responder) for the target friend previously generated via the probe/response exchange.
+The query data (MSG1) is encrypted with the symmetric session key (SSK1 for the original prober or SSK2 for the original responder) for the target friend previously generated via the probe/response exchange.
 This encrypted field is EMSG1.
 The nonce for EMSG1 is 1 larger than the last nonce used with this symmetric key and is not included in the query.
 For example, if this is the first message sent to this friend after the probe/response then the nonce would be 2.
 The query is sent via unicast to the friend.

 When the friend receives a query, it symmetrically verifies EMSG1 against every active session's key and, if one is successful (which also identifies the friend), it decrypts the field.
 If verification fails, the query is ignored, If verification succeeds, the query is processed.

 Query Fields:

-* EMSG1 (Encrypted DNS query(s)).
+* EMSG1 (Encrypted query data).

 ## Answer {#answer}

 An answer is sent via unicast in response to a query from a friend.
-The raw DNS answer records are generated the same way as a non-private Bonjour answer (e.g. PTR, SRV, TXT, etc.).
-Once this data is generated (MSG2), it's encrypted with the symmetric session key of the destination friend (SSK1 it was the original prober or SSK2 if it was the original responder from the previous probe/response exchange).
+The answer data (MSG2) is encrypted with the symmetric session key of the destination friend (SSK1 it was the original prober or SSK2 if it was the original responder from the previous probe/response exchange).
 This encrypted field is EMSG2.
 The nonce for EMSG2 is 1 larger than the last nonce used with this symmetric key and is not included in the answer.
 For example, if this is the first message sent to this friend after the probe/response then the nonce would be 2.
 The answer is sent via unicast to the friend.

 When the friend receives an answer, it symmetrically verifies EMSG2 against every active session's key and, if one is successful (which also identifies the friend), it decrypts the field.
 If verification fails, the answer is ignored, If verification succeeds, the answer is processed.

 Answer Fields:

-* EMSG2 (Encrypted DNS answer(s)).
+* EMSG2 (Encrypted answer data).

 # Timestamps {#timestamps}